LKS-CHART/medical-imaging-nix/README.md

 A nix flake based environment that can be used as a starting point for medical imaging data science projects.
 The environment contains R, python, jupyter, a suite of tools for working with medical imaging files, pytorch and tensorflow with
 GPU support enabled.
-The environment can be compiled into a singularity container for portability to places that don't have nix.
+The environment can be compiled into a Docker container for portability to places that don't have Nix.
 To get started with the environment you need nix installed with flakes enabled.

 With that a new project can be initialized as simply as: